SKhajeh/anyver/README.md

    - **Kaikaku**, meaning the radical movements which totally change the view of the current situation.
 In software programming, introduction of asynchronous functions in Python (in a competition with NodeJS's asynchronous constructs) is an example.
 And it gradually moved down in the supply chain afterwards when the people developing Python API's (e.g. for the online exchanges), at some point deserted the old synchronous style and adopted this new upstream fed feature.
 New decisions made in Python Steering Council for removal of GIL is another example of this type of revolutional changes.
    - **Kakushin**, meaning the extreme turns which fundamentally transform the current situation.
 There are lots of once busy now abandoned production lines, just because at some point a new generation of technology emerged out and they couldn't keep up with it, and consequently lost the game because of their poor performance.
 Like what happened to the Nokia brand.
 Introduction of new processor technologies bringing more advanced features in programming languages is an example of kakushin in the filed of software programming.

-**`Glance necessary information`**:
+   In fact Kaikaku might be an intentinally delayed or unintentionally missed part of a previous Kakushin which has eventually paved its way into the product through the force of the market or insightfulness of a team member.
+AnyVer distincts between the Kaikaku and Kakushin changes while both are categorized in the class **`revolutionary changes`**.

+**`API`**:
+AnyVer requires a public API to be preciseley defined for the product, to enable the users to track **`Glance necessary information`**:
 One may look on the version of a products iteration in order to know:
 1. When was its first release?